Last Updated on

 Once the pressure drops to a certain low, the tank’s water pump turns on and more water fills the tank; this is the cycle of the pressure water tank.

-The larger the tank, the less cycles therefore less runtime.
+The larger the tank, the fewer cycles, therefore less runtime.

 The proper sizing of the tank is crucial to limit premature pump failure.
 When in doubt, go larger.

 Calculating Pressure Water Tank Size